inference-labs-inc/subnet-2/docs/README.md

 ## [Versioning]

-Information about Omron's versioning system and how to stay up-to-date with the latest releases.
+Information about the versioning system and how to stay up-to-date with the latest releases.

 [View versioning →]

 ## [Custom Circuit Integrations]

-Instructions for how to integrate your own zero-knowledge circuits into the Omron subnet.
+Instructions for how to integrate your own zero-knowledge circuits into the subnet.

 [View Custom Circuit Integrations →]